86percent/docs/quickStart.md

 To run a bot within your App, you first need to add 86% SDK as a pod to your project.
 Then, there are 2 simple steps to `register` it and create a `conversation`.

 ### Add 86% SDK to your project
-Simply add the following to your `Podfile`, between `def projectPod` and the following `end`.
+Simply add the following to your `Podfile`.

 ```
-def projectPods
     pod 'EightySixPercent'
-end
 ```
 For more information about pod integration, please refer to the [Cocoapod web site](https://cocoapods.org/).